mc-mvnchu/PYTHON-MongoDB/README.md

 ## MongoDB
     MongoDB stores data in JSON-like documents, which makes the database very flexible and scalable
 #### Prerequisites
-* You can download a free MongoDB database at [Link](https://www.mongodb.com/ "MongoDB Website")
+* You can download a free MongoDB database at [MongoDB Website](https://www.mongodb.com/ "MongoDB Website")
-* Or get started right away with a MongoDB cloud service at [Link](https://www.mongodb.com/cloud/atlas "MongoDB Atlas") From the CLi you can insert the following `pip install pymongo`
+* Or get started right away with a MongoDB cloud service at [MongoDB Atlas](https://www.mongodb.com/cloud/atlas "MongoDB Atlas")
+From the CLi you can insert the following `pip install pymongo`

 ### Test PyMongo
-To test if the installation was successful, or if you already have "pymongo" installed, create a Python page with the following content: From the example:-  `demo_mongodb_test.py` is executed with no errors, "pymongo" is installed and ready to be used.
+- To test if the installation was successful, or if you already have "pymongo" installed, create a Python page with the following content:
+- From the example:-  `demo_mongodb_test.py` is executed with no errors, "pymongo" is installed and ready to be used.

 # PYTHON MongoDB Create Database (Folder)
 ### Creating a Database
-To create a database in MongoDB, start by creating a MongoClient object, then specify a connection URL with the corrected ip address and the name of the database you want to create.
+- To create a database in MongoDB, start by creating a MongoClient object, then specify a connection URL with the corrected ip address and the name of the database you want to create.
 MongoDB will create the database if it doesn't exist, and make a connection to it.
   * Note: In MongoDB, a database is not created until it gets content
 - MongoDB waits until you have created a collection (table), with at least one document (record) before it actually, creates the database (and collection)